Better and Different

-Toyota: Better or Different?,Lean Blog commenting on Seth Godin’s post
+Reaction to Toyota: Better or Different? and Seth Godin’s post.

 The answer, as I see it, is to be better and different (when necessary).
 In Seth’s post he talks about challenging people to find not just better solutions but different solutions.
 That is fine, as long as people don’t lose focus on being better.
 Neither one alone is adequate (at least not always).
 To achieve great success you must be both better and different.
 That is what Toyota does.